-- Occasionally inspect the separately driven fan motor, and check it electrically and mechanically every time the rolling bearings are replaced. - Replace the permanently lubricated rolling bearing of the separately driven fan motor after 40 000 operating hours or 5 years at the latest.
+- Occasionally inspect the separately driven fan motor, and check it electrically and mechanically every time the rolling bearings are replaced. - Replace permanently lubricated rolling bearings in the separately driven fan motor as specified in the operating instructions for the separately driven fan motor.